 1991 Thornton Wilder's The Matchmaker opens anew at Off-Broadway's Roundabout Theatre Company's Haft Theatre.
-The original production of the play was produced on Broadway Dec.
-5, 1955.
-The play was then later adapted into the musical Hello, Dolly! by Jerry Herman and Michael Stewart.
+The original production of the play opened on Broadway December 5, 1955.
+The play was later adapted into the musical Hello, Dolly! by Jerry Herman and Michael Stewart.

-2011 New York City shuts down under the threat of Hurricaine (later downgraded to Tropical Storm) Irene.
-All Broadway and most Off-Broadway shows are cancelled, and there is a system-wide shut down of New York City mass transit.
+2011 New York City shuts down under the threat of Hurricane (later downgraded to Tropical Storm) Irene.
+All Broadway and most Off-Broadway shows are canceled, and there is a system-wide shut down of New York City mass transit.